Updated on 2023-12-07 by Adam Hardy

 The carbon currency mechanism would impact the agricultural industry on several fronts.
 Where emissions intensity is high, there would be a direct pressure to reduce fuel and energy consumption.
 Fossil fuel oil-based agrochemicals such as fertilizer would also be controlled.
 Licenses for methane-producing farm animals would also be charged in carbon tokens.
 Then through the payments system, the carbon currency mechanism would fund rewilding and agricultural soil restoration due to their carbon drawdown potential, as well as protecting natural ecosystem carbon sinks through carbon token charges or licensing requirements on any land conversion activities affecting them, once robust carbon accounting, monitoring, verification and reporting of such schemes have been developed.

 SDG 16 – Peace, Justice and Strong Institutions

-As one of the most promising ideas for tackling climate change, the UCC framework is an objective symbol of peace and justice, and its implementation offers to ameliorate the great risks of social disintegration and barbarism resulting from massive human migrations and loss of resources.
+As one of the most promising ideas for tackling climate change, the carbon currency mechanism is an objective symbol of peace and justice, and its implementation offers to ameliorate the great risks of social disintegration and barbarism resulting from massive human migrations and loss of resources.
 The framework on an international basis would correct the injustices of climate change such as pointed out by Anil Agarwal: “Who owns the carbon sinks?
 What an injustice to see Westerners generating the most gigatons of CO2, taking advantage of the oceans, forests and wildernesses of developing countries, which are the first to be impacted by climate change!”

 Policy implementation will need to consider whether and how its adoption could result in new social disputes that could undermine local peace and/or trust in social institutions in particular circumstances.